Shirelijan Muxtar

-Shirelijan Muxtar is a Chinese basketball player of Uyghur origin, who plays in the shooting guard position for China and currently plays for Chinese club Nanjing Monkey Kings.
+Shirelijan Muxtar (Uyghur: شىرئەلىجان مۇختەر; 西热力江·木合塔尔 (西熱力江·木合塔爾, Xīrèlìjiāng · Mùhétǎěr)) is a Chinese basketball coach and former professional player of Uyghur origin, who played the combo guard position for the Chinese national team.
 He is an elite three point shooter and perimeter defender, currently the 10th all-time CBA three point leader.
 Shirelijan played with the Xinjiang Flying Tigers for 11 years and was an important part of their three consecutive Grand Finals from 2009 to 2011 and their first championship in the 2016–17 season.
 He is widely regarded as the most iconic player of the Xinjiang Flying Tigers and a popular contender for the all-time greatest Flying Tiger.

 Career

 Shirelijan Muxtar was promoted to the first team of Xinjiang Flying Tigers and debuted in Chinese Basketball Association in the 2008–09 season.
 He was an important part of the team's three consecutive trips to the Grand Finals in the 2008-09, 2009–10, and 2010–11 seasons, serving as an elite perimeter defender for the team.
 Through the seasons, he also became an elite three point shooter, and is currently the 10th all-time CBA three-point leader.

 In the 2016–17 season, Shirelijan started 30 of the 45 regular season games he played, averaging 30.0 minutes per game.
 He also averaged 8.5 points, 3.0 rebounds, 2.2 three pointers, 1.8 steals, and 1.7 assists per game.
 He played an important role in the first CBA championship for the Xinjiang Flying Tigers franchise.

 Before the 2018–19 season, Shirelijan was rented to Guangzhou Loong Lions for one year in a blockbuster trade.
 In the same trade, Xinjiang traded Yao Tianyi and rented Sun Mingyang for three years to Guangzhou, and Guangzhou rented Fan Ziming for two years to Xinjiang.
 Shirelijan returned to Xinjiang Flying Tigers after the one-year rental terminated.

 After the 2019–20 season, Shirelijan's contract with Xinjiang Flying Tigers terminated, and he became a free agent.
 He signed a three-year max (type-D) contract with Nanjing Monkey Kings, averaging 8 million CNY (US$1.2 million) a year.
 He is the most notable free-agent pick for Nanjing Monkey Kings in their first year of rebuild.